 - Turn off your central heating.
 When you remove the radiator from the wall, water will gush out and you certainly don’t want that to be hot water.
 So make sure the radiators are cold and the heating has been off a while.

 - Be ready with old towels and washing up bowls/pans to catch the escaping water.
-You may need to get a couple friends to help you out, or rope in the kids to hold the pots and pans at the ready…
+You may need to get a couple of friends to help you out, or rope in the kids to hold the pots and pans at the ready…

 - Turn the valves at both ends off.
 You should be able to turn the thermostatic valve (temperature valve) off with your hands by twisting it, but the lockshield valve you may need a wrench.